← Back to Articles

 • Difficult to sustain (hunger, low energy, social constraints)

-• Potential for muscle loss (protein breakdown increases after 36 hours)
+• Potential muscle loss (protein breakdown increases)

 • Risk of electrolyte imbalances (sodium, potassium, magnesium)

-Who it's for: Periodic resets (quarterly), not regular practice.
+Use: Periodic resets (quarterly), not regular practice.
 Medical supervision recommended for fasts >48 hours.

 The Practical Application